SuperNOVAS v1.5

 Functions

-short earth_sun_calc (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short earth_sun_calc (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

-short earth_sun_calc_hp (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short earth_sun_calc_hp (const double jd_tdb[restrict 2], enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

 void enable_earth_sun_hp (int value)

-int sun_eph (double jd, double *ra, double *dec, double *dis)
+int sun_eph (double jd, double *restrict ra, double *restrict dec, double *restrict dis)

 Detailed Description

-SuperNOVAS plane calculator functions for the Earth and Sun only, with an orbital model based on the DE405 ephemerides by JPL.
+Planet calculator functions for the Earth and Sun only, with an orbital model fitted to the DE405 ephemerides by JPL.

 Based on the NOVAS C Edition, Version 3.1: